 When conducting business online, several important documents must be signed.
 In the past, this required printing out the legal document, signing it with a physical signature, and then scanning or faxing it back.
 However, this process has become much simpler with the advent of electronic and digital signatures.

 An electronic signature is a digital version of a physical signature that can be used to sign an electronic document.
 Because they are easy to use and quick to process, e-signatures are often the preferred method for signing documents remotely.
-When used correctly, digital signatures can be a convenient and secure way to conduct business online.
+Digital signatures can be a convenient and secure way to conduct business online when used correctly.

 How to Create an Electronic Signature